wxt-dev/wxt/CONTRIBUTING.md

 npm run build
 ```

 Note that templates are hardcoded to a specific version of `wxt` from NPM, they do not use the local version.
-PR checks will test your changes against the templates, but if you want to manually do it, update the package.json dependency:
+PR checks will test your PR's changes against the templates, but if you want to manually do it, update the package.json dependency:

 ```diff
   "devDependencies": {